-As the Chinese New Year starts with full vigor and bright expectation, we are writing to draw your attention to some worrisome aspects of the Taiwan Strait situation.
+As the Chinese New Year starts with full vigor and bright expectation, we are witnessing some worrisome aspects of the Taiwan Strait situation.

-You may already know that lately the struggle across the Taiwan Strait has been burgeoning again due to President Chen Shui-bian's persistent and provocative Taiwan independence advocacy.
-Alarmed by a foreseeable cross-strait military showdown in 2008, we plead your honor to promptly and resolutely act to rein in Chen's dangerous "fire playing."
+Lately the struggle across the Taiwan Strait has been burgeoning again due to President Chen Shui-bian's persistent and provocative Taiwan independence advocacy.
+Alarmed by a foreseeable cross-strait military showdown in 2008, the U.S. Government must promptly and resolutely act to rein in Chen's dangerous "fire playing."
 Here is a quick review of his recent provocations: